 Kinloch and Wairakei.

-Located in the center of the North Island, Taupo is most well known for its geothermal activity, challenging day hikes, sparkling lake and excellent fishing.
+Located in the center of the North Island, Taupo is most well known for its geothermal activity, challenging day hikes, sparkling lake, and excellent fishing.
 However, it also has two golf courses that are most definitely up to snuff for any golfer.

 Kinloch Golf Club is ranked third in New Zealand by US Golf Digest and fifth by Australian Golf Digest.
 It was also the only course outside North America to be listed by Travel and Leisure magazine in their top ten new golf courses a few years ago.
 Designed by Jack Nicklaus, it’s an inland links course with lots to challenge even a championship golfer.
 The scenery is rolling farmland with some views of Lake Taupo.
 Stay at the on-site luxury lodge for convenience or just schedule a tee time here and stay at your choice of accommodations in and around Taupo.

-Wairakei International Golf Course is currently ranked seventh in New Zealand by US Golf Digest and ninth by Australian Golf Digest.
+Wairakei International Golf Course is currently ranked seventh in New Zealand by US Golf Digest and ninth by the Australian Golf Digest.
 Unlike the golf courses listed earlier in this blog, Wairakei has been around for decades, which allows golfers a comfortable feeling of being “settled in” amongst the well-established trees and vegetation and large, wide greens in this traditional offering.

 The Best Golf Course near Wellington, New Zealand:

 Having hosted 12 New Zealand Opens and high-octane players like Tiger Woods, Paraparaumu is one of the most prestigious courses in New Zealand for international golf stars.
 However, it’s too often overlooked by tourists in favor of Kauri Cliffs or Cape Kidnappers.
-US Golf Digest ranks this course as the sixth-best in New Zealand, and Australian Golf Digest ranks it as seventh.
+US Golf Digest ranks this course as the sixth-best in New Zealand, and Australian Golf Digest ranks it seventh.

 It’s an hour by car or train to the North of Wellington along the coast, in the tiny town of the same name.
 The location is great for a day trip from Wellington and is right nearby relaxed, quiet, laid-back beachy towns.
 The course itself is described as an undulating links course, with a “challenging layout” (Australian Golf Digest).